Andorra trip planner

 day-by-day itinerary for free

-Things to do: spas, winter sports, theme parks
+Things to do: spas, winter sports, trails

 Andorra's wild popularity among tourists can be attributed to its gently sloped ski resorts, extensive hiking trails, and duty-free shopping.
 The skyline features the ubiquitous outline of the rugged Pyrenees mountain range, with average elevations of 1,996 m (6,549 ft).
 Tranquillity and relaxation ensue at altitudes of 1,000 m (3,281 ft) at the well-known Caldea Spa Complex, distinguished by its elegant glass spires.
 If you prefer a little retail therapy, try the duty-free shopping in the capital city Andorra la Vella's bustling avenues.
 Sightseeing includes Romaneque churches, shrines, and historic houses, including a replica of the famous statue of Our Lady of Meritxell, which was destroyed in a 1972 fire.
 Andorra's Catalan culture, including folk dances and music, is very much alive today in the town of Sant Julià de Lòria.
 Add Andorra and other destinations in Andorra to your travel itinerary using our Andorra trip planner.Read the Andorra Holiday Planning Guide »